Founded way back in 2008, Perfect Privacy is a Swiss VPN with an interesting and unusual mix of features.

 Our download speed loss when Perfect Privacy is running: 30%

-Unless you just plan on browsing, we don’t recommend connecting to Perfect Privacy servers that are far away from your physical location it’ll really slow down your internet speeds.
+Unless you just plan on browsing without torrenting and gaming, we don’t recommend connecting to Perfect Privacy servers that are far away from your physical location because it will really slow down your internet speeds.

 From London to the US East Coast we experienced a speed drop of over 80%.
 Not good at all.

 Perfect Privacy has different plans, but the major difference is the price and terms, longer plans gives more discounts.
 Here’s a quick list, along with pricing in USD as of February 2019 exchange rates:

 - 1 Year – saves 23% – $119.99